smart-on-fhir/cumulus-library-data-metrics/quality/c_us_core_v4_count/README.md

 The DocumentReference profile requires support for `identifier`.

 But since Cumulus ETL strips that field, this metric does not examine it.

+### A note on the Encounter profile and "Must Support" fields

+The Encounter profile requires support for `identifier`.

+But since Cumulus ETL strips that field, this metric does not examine it.